crempp/smartmoney3k/README.md

   * AND/OR/NOT connectors between modules
   * Module drag-n-drop
 * Performance/Code Cleanup
-  * Can I pass the actual gamestate object rather than the serialized version?
+  * √ Remove chancejs and write own random functions
+  * √ Remove lodash
   * Use Redux
+    * Can I pass the act
+ual gamestate object rather than the serialized version?

 **v0.3**
 * General